niklaslong/simplabs.github.io/blog/_posts/2017-11-23-shunting-webhooks-in-phoenix.md

 def divide(params), do: #handle division
 ```

-In this case, each controller action performs a specific function, the router maps each incoming request to these actions and the code is easily maintainable, well structured and won't become jumbled over time.
+In this case, each controller action performs a specific function, the router maps each incoming request to these actions and the code is easily maintainable, well-structured and won't become jumbled over time.
 To achieve this however, we need to change a couple of things.
 First off, we need to interfere with the incoming `conn` before it hits the router so it will match our new aforementioned routes.
-This is because the Webhook callback url is usually always the same and doesn't depend on what event triggered it e.g., `"myapp.com/webhook"`.
+This is because the webhook callback url is usually always the same and doesn't depend on what event triggered it e.g., `"myapp.com/webhook"`.
 You would think we could create a plug for this and simply add it to a custom pipeline for the aforementioned routes.
 The problem with this is the router will invoke the pipeline after it matches a route.
 Therefore we cannot modify the `conn`'s path in this pipeline and expect it to match our `add`, `subtract`, `multiply` or `divide` routes.
 If we want our new routes to match, we need to intercept the `conn` in a plug called in the endpoint.
 The endpoint handles starting the web server and transforming requests through several defined plugs before calling the Router.
 Let's add a plug called `MyApp.WebhookShunt` to the endpoint, just before the router.

 ```ruby
 defmodule MyApp.Endpoint do